prkedia81/football-league-management/README.md

 ## Bugs

-1. The Navbar Mode in Mobile view has icons, need equal Spacing
-2. The Tables generated here needs a fast reload process, cannot use getServerSideProps in /app directory, the solutions are the use of loader in next/app (can't fix this issue)

-## Additions

-3. Added services/leagueMatch.ts to calculate and update table logic
-4. Added a points?. : number; in models
-5. Added Header and Footer
+1. Need to add Suspense Boundary and faster loading in every page
+2. ComboBox highlight selected
+3. Edit location in the re-schedule match feature
+4. Middleware error while checking if user true or not in NextAuth (mongo db)

 ## Homepage:

 1. Today's Match
-2. Points Table
+2. Points Table -> Need to add points in the finish match schema
 3. All matches data

 ## Admin:

 1. Login/ Sign-up
-2. Remove players
-3. Check Inputs and field options in complete match form for better UX
-4. End to End Testing
+2. End to End Testing
    - Single Upload
+     - Match
      - Venue
-     - Match
      - Player
      - Teams
    - Multiple Upload